Rokasl/CS408_project/report/source/08_chapter_1.md

 ## Objectives
 * Develop Code Compiler which compiles Frank code to JavaScript program.
 * Develop Abstract Machine implementation which supports the output of the Compiler.
-* End result must facilitate client-side communication of events and DOM updates between Frank code and the browser.
+* Completed system must facilitate client-side communication of events and DOM updates between Frank code and the browser.